actuallymentor/static-markdown-blog/README.md

 ### Search page

-The ```shell search.html``` page allows a browser-side search of the blog content.
+The `search.html` page allows a browser-side search of the blog content.
 Note that this search loads a stripped .json file containing titles and descriptions of your posts, pages and podcasts.

 This shifts the computational load of searching to the client browser rather than a backend server.
 It does however mean the search page depends on more bandwidth (for the search json file).
 I don't think this will be an issue as every post takes about 200 bytes of data.
 This means that even 10,000 posts will result in a file of ~2MB, which is less than a medium sized image.